 “[Politicians] cannot legally affix a price tag to someone’s right to vote,” said Julie Ebenstein, a senior staff attorney with the ACLU’s Voting Rights Project.

 The lawsuit cites several Constitutional violations, including prohibitions against poll taxes, disregard for basic constitutional rights, and the ex post facto clause which prohibits retroactive changes to the legal consequences of the law.

 If a felon has completed their sentence and the terms surrounding it, whether it be restitution, probation, parole, or community service, they have paid the debt our legal system determined they owed to society.
-As an intern in the State Attorney’s Office, I watched many people receive felony convictions for heinous crimes.
+As an intern in the State Attorney’s Office with criminal defense lawyers from Tampa, I watched many people receive felony convictions for heinous crimes.
 I also saw a woman be charged with a felony for stealing a cup of boiled peanuts.
 After serving her sentence, should she be denied the right to vote because of the excessive court fees?
 I do not believe so.